rmaniego/woshi/README.md

 And scroll down below for more examples.

 ## Official Release
 Current version is 2.0, but more updates are coming soon.
-Compatible with Python 3.9 or later.
+Compatible with Python 3.10 or later.

-`pip install woshi -U`
+`pip install woshi`

 ## Usage